 The New Safe Harbour Laws

 This week a significant step was made by Australian legislators, introducing a Safe Harbour provision for directors of companies that could be trading insolvent.
 The Treasury Laws Amendment (2017 Enterprise Incentives No 2) Bill 2017 enables directors to pursue reforms in their business rather than moving the company into administration.
 In this podcast, Phil Dobbie discusses the legislation with Michael Fingland, Executive Director of business turnaround specialists Vantage Performance.
-They discuss how this new law will work in practice.
+They discuss how this new law will work in practice, and briefly recap the steps that are involved with Safe Harbour.

 Phil: Hello, I’m Phil Dobbie and today on the Vantage Performance Podcast, The Safe Harbour Legislation.
 We’ve talked about it in the past, but that’s when it was just in the pipeline.
 Now it’s passed through parliament.
 It’s been given royal assent, and that means it’s L-A-W, law.